Here are some products and tools I use and recommend. Buying from these links earns us a small fee that supports the channel.

 99.9% isopropyl is very different stuff from the 70% or 90% you find in stores.
 It does not leave any residue, and dissolves stuff that the lesser stuff can't clean.
 That's the only one you should use in the lab.

 Wiha insulated screwdrivers.
 So you don't fry yourself or your device while turning screws in it.
-A tip from viewer and YouTuber Keri Szafir.
+A tip from YouTuber Keri Szafir.

-My lab notebook.
-I use art sketchbooks with hard covers.
+As requested by a viewer: my lab notebooks.
+They are art sketchbooks with hard covers.
 This one has a very sturdy cloth like matte cover.

 Another brand of sketchbooks I have been using for lab books.
 This one has a more glossy leather-imitation cover.
 Works equivalently well.

 A Mylar Polyester cap kit for analog boards.
-Nice vintage green, holds up to 100V.
+Vintage green, holds up to 100V.

-A nice ceramic cap kit for analog boards.
-Caps are very small, and packaged in innovative space saving containers.
+A great ceramic cap kit for analog boards.
+Caps are super tiny, and packaged in innovative space saving containers, very easy to find the one you need.
 Values checked within specs.

 A 400V cap kit.
 Great for smaller power supply caps or vintage tube circuits recapping.

-Adjustable 10 turn pots that will actually plug into a breadboard and point in the right direction.
+Adjustable 10 turn pots that will actually plug into a breadboard, with the screw adjustment accessible from the top.

 Adjustable one turn pots that will actually plug into a breadboard.

-The hermetic butt splices that were recommended to me by the folks at the Connections Museum.
-Much nicer and faster than trying to splice with soldering and heatshrink.
+The hermetic butt splices that were recommended to me by Sarah at the Connections Museum.
+That's how they were able to splice back their phone commutators with many 100's of cut connections.
+Much more reliable, smaller and faster than trying to splice with soldering and heatshrink.

 RS-232 adapter life saver.
+A top from Usagi Electric.
 Connect any wire to any other, or just let it go right through using the dip switch.
 You can monitor the signals with the LEDs.
 This is a tip from Usagi Electric.

 5TB external hard drives I use for archiving everything, including my video footage.
 I have many of these...

-My best screen purchase ever.
+My best computer screen purchase ever.
 This is made from a very high quality QHD resolution LG screen that is usually sold for much more.
-What you give up is a paucity of inputs (just HDMI and Dsiplay Port), and no USB hub.
-Which I didn't need in the lab anyhow.
+What you give up is a paucity of inputs (just HDMI and Display Port), and no USB hub.
+Which I didn't need anyhow.

 A USB 3.0 hub that actually works!
 What a concept.
-I finally found this one after I tried a whole bunch.
+I found this one after I tried a whole bunch of bad ones.
 Now on every computer in the lab.

 Nicely engineered webcam.
-Autofocus works incredibly well, image is superb, field of view is just right.
+Autofocus works well wihtout hunting, image is superb, field of view is just right.
 Sits atop my screen in the lab.
 Occasionally use it to take quick photos of stuff.

 If you do video, you still need old fashioned high capacity hard disks in your computer.
-This one is 6 TB, entreprise quality (7500 rpm, no shingling, recovery warranty) at a consumer price.
+This one is a 6 TB entreprise quality drive (7500 rpm, no shingling, recovery warranty), but at a consumer price.
 I would not touch the consumer grade ones, they are just not reliable enough.